TISUnion/PrimeBackup/docs/config.md

     Deprecated since v1.8.0.
 Use [ignore_patterns](#ignore_patterns) instead

+!!! danger

+    Files matched by `ignored_files` are also not considered during restore.
+    After the restore, only those files that were backed up will exist in the target folders.
+    Only use this option for useless files.

 A list of file / directory names to be ignored during backup

 If the name string starts with `*`, then it will ignore files with name ending with specific string,